afzafri/Simple-Laravel-CRUD/README.md

 # Purpose
 - First web application that I developed using Laravel Framework.
 Developed during my learning process.
+- This project will be keep on updated during my learning process, where I will improve my Laravel knowledge.

 # Developed By
 - Afif - https://fb.me/afzafri